bostontrader/androidNDKStudy/README.md

  Declare your native method first, in your Java source, and let the Android Studio tell you that it can't find the expected function definition.
 When doing so, AS will tell you specifically what it's looking for!
+(Note: This seems to be a sporadically available "feature" so YMMV.)

 Another thing...
-There's something odd going on with Android.mk and Application.mk.
-When modifying them and rebuilding the project, I cannot detect any effect.
-I have therefore deleted them and everything still runs just fine.
-    However, there may be some is-it-really-getting-cleaned-and-properly-rebuilt
-    effect at work, that I have not yet determined.
+Apparently, neither Android.mk nor Application.mk are used and thus we can just remove them.
+Whatever they do, we can do with the experimental Gradle plugin.

-Finally, be sure to examine the extern "C" { JNIEXPORT ...
+Another things...
+Be sure to examine the extern "C" { JNIEXPORT ...
 JNICALL stuff in the cpp file.
 We need it.
 If it's not there, your Java cannot find the methods.